subtopic 2.3: Biogeochemical cycles

 - Discuss the role of international agreements and policies in regulating nitrogen emissions from industrial processes.

-The uncontrolled use of nitrogen in industrial and agricultural processes has led to the crossing of the planetary boundary for the nitrogen cycle, resulting in significant environmental and health challenges.
-Addressing this issue requires global collaboration and the implementation of comprehensive measures to bring the nitrogen cycle back within safe limits.
+The excessive use of nitrogen in agriculture and industry has pushed the nitrogen cycle beyond safe planetary limits, causing significant environmental and health issues.
+Tackling this issue requires a coordinated global approach and actionable measures to bring the nitrogen cycle back into balance.

 - Shared Responsibility: